turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 you paint your bedroom?
 Let's create a platform that allows you to keep all of your inspiration in one place.

+#### Specific Requirements

+*   User roles should include: guest, registered user, admin.
+*   Guests and registered users should be able to browse public pin boards.
+*   Registered users should be able to post to either public or private boards they manage.
+*   Registered users should be able to follow each other.
+*   Registered users should see a dashboard on login with chronologically listed updates from those they follow.

+#### Possible Extensions

+*   Build a Chrome extension that makes images and links on the web "pinnable."

 ### Couch Surfing

 Traveling somewhere but don't feel like getting a hotel room?
 Let's create a platform that allows you to find couches in the area that you can book, or post your couch for someone else to crash on.

+#### Specific Requirements

+*   User roles should include: guest, traveler, host, admin.
+*   Travelers and hosts should be able to publicly post profiles describing themselves.
+*   Hosts should be able to publicly post information about room they have available.
+*   Both travelers and hosts should be able to message each other to discuss a reservation.
+*   Once a reservation is confirmed, it should no longer be listed as available for those dates.
+*   Travelers and hosts should be able to see all reservations they've applied for (with differentiation for those confirmed).

+#### Possible Extensions

+*   Users can "vouch" for each other, upping their credibility across the site.

 ### Filesharing